TikTok sets new default time limits for minors

 TikTok announced a number of changes for all users, including the ability to set customized screen time limits for each day of the week and allowing users to set a schedule to mute notifications.
 The company is also launching a sleep reminder to help people plan when they want to be offline at night.
 For the sleep feature, users will be able to set a time and when the time arrives, a pop-up will remind the user that it’s time to log off.

-Outside of exorbitant use by some minors, there are growing concern about the app around the world.
-The European Parliament, the European Commission and the EU Council have banned TikTok from being installed on official devices.
+Outside of exorbitant use by some minors, there is growing concerns about the app around the world.
+The European Parliament, the European Commission, and the EU Council have banned TikTok from being installed on official devices.

 House republicans are pushing a bill that will give President Joe Biden the ability to ban the app nationwide, which has faced opposition from some civil liberties organizations who argue such a move would be unconstitutional.
 The legislation passed the Republican-controlled House Foreign Affairs Committee on Wednesday along party lines.
 The bill must still get a vote on the floor of the House and Senate.